annaesvensson/yellow-help/1-en/how-to-change-the-system.md

     └── workers
 ```

 The `system/extensions` folder contains configuration files and the log file.
 You can change the appearance of your website in the `system/layouts` folder and `system/themes` folder.
 You can change all layouts and themes as you like.
-Knowledge of HTML, CSS and JavaScript is required.
+Knowledge of HTML and CSS is required.
 It is better not to change any files in the `system/workers` folder.

 ## System settings